afcarl/climb-mt-fuji-puzzle-solver/README.md

 # Climb Mt.
 Fuji Puzzle Solver

 A script that solves 	Karin & Jürg von Känel's sliding block puzzle called "Climb Mt.
 Fuji."
+The script solves it in 34 moves, 6 fewer than the solution included with the game.

+---

 The puzzle is interesting because it has a second layer of wood that makes some moves impossible.

 ![The puzzle](http://www.woodpuzzles.com/Puzzles/ClimbMtFuji/ClimbMtFuji.640x640.png)